IDA-HumanCapital/fife/docs/user_guide.md

 ##### Training set
 MIN_SURVIVORS_IN_TRAIN; default: 64; type: Integer
 	The minimum number of training set observations surviving a given time horizon for the model to be trained to make predictions for that time horizon.
+TEST_INTERVALS; default: -1; type: Integer
+	The number of most recent periods to treat as absent from the data during training for the purpose of model evaluation.
+Larger values may decrease model performance and run time and/or increase evaluation time frame.
 TEST_PERIODS; default: 0; type: Integer
-	The number of most recent periods excluded from training and used to evaluate model performance in periods after those in the training set.
-Larger values may decrease model performance and run time and/or increase evaluation precision.
+	One plus the value represented by TEST_INTERVALS.
+Deprecated and overriden by TEST_INTERVALS.
 VALIDATION_SHARE; default: 0.25; type: Decimal
 	The share of individuals excluded from training and used to decide when to stop training and to evaluate the model in the same periods as in the training set.
 Larger values may decrease model performance and run time and/or increase evaluation precision.